molecules/staphb_toolkit/staphb_toolkit/workflows/cecret/README.md

 ```
 staphb-wf cecret --reads_type single Sequencing_reads
 ```
-**Cecret** can actually handle both read types at the same time, as long as both types are reads are in separate directories.
-Specify the single end reads in the config file `params.single_reads = <directry with single reads>` and set the `reads_path` to the directory with paired end reads.
+**Cecret** can actually handle both read types at the same time, as long as both types of reads are in separate directories.
+Specify the single-end reads in the config file `params.single_reads = <directry with single reads>` and set the `reads_path` to the directory with paired-end reads.

 ## Annotating a collection of fastas
 ```